OUR CURRENT EXHIBITION:

-Miklós Borsos is one of the most versatile figures of 20th-century Hungarian art, who left behind lasting works in all forms of visual art.
-Best known as a sculptor, he was not only fond of music, but played the violin himself.
+Selected from the rich material of the KOGART collections, our permanent exhibition presents the art of one of the greatest sculptors of the 20th century, Miklós Borsos(1906–1990), who spent all his summers in Tihany from 1943.
+He was not only fond of music, but played the violin himself.
 It is not difficult to see his sculptural work as a well-balanced, harmonic musical piece, a composition perfect in form and thought, in which every note and bar has its own character, but is also at the service of the score as a whole.

 "Like a tree that runs its roots deep so as to be able to outgrow its peers in the forest, this outstanding figure of 20thcenturyHungarian art was profoundly attached to the universal values of humanity, the world of the Bible and Christian culture, Greco–Roman mythology, the humanism of the Renaissance and its praise of the mind, to music and to nature.